Tagged: freedom of speech

 Does the National Commission for Women make a statement each time a woman dies a violent death in India or is there something special here?

-The Commissions for Women, national commission and Delhi commission, add fuel to the fire; I now suspect one or the other instigated or incited the riots, or at least provoked them by making provocative statements.
+The Commissions for Women, national commission and Delhi commission, added fuel to the fire; I suspect one or the other instigated or incited the riots, or at least provoked them by making provocative statements.
 Who first claimed it was a femicide, with rape and what not, in defiance of the police report?
-(Anjali’s clothes were torn due to, according to expertise, the drag, but as the body was half-naked people at the CW thought it likely was a case of rape and murder.)
+(Anjali’s clothes were torn due to, according to expertise, the drag, but as the body was half-naked people at the CW immediately said it was a case of rape and murder.)

 *